 - Always yield to pedestrians in crosswalks, and use extra caution when crossing sign flashers are blinking in a school zone.

-- Do not speed, accelerate suddenly, honk unnecessarily, or try to get the attention of pedestrians or other drivers.
+- Do not speed, accelerate suddenly, honk unnecessarily, or try to get pedestrians or other drivers’ attention.

 - Never pass a vehicle that has stopped for a pedestrian, and never try to pass closely in front of or behind a pedestrian, even one who has the right of way.